 The Universal House of Justice is elected every five years.

-“Counsellor” is a rank bestowed by the Bahá’í World Centre upon eminently qualified Bahá’ís who have demonstrated their capacity for encouraging Bahá’í communities in the field of teaching and service.
-Their term of service is five years which may be extended.
+Counsellor is a rank bestowed by the Bahá’í World Centre upon eminently qualified Bahá’ís who have demonstrated their capacity for encouraging Bahá’í communities in the field of teaching and service.
+Their term of service is five years, which may be extended.
 Counsellors, unlike National or Local Spiritual Assemblies, are not involved in the administration of Bahá’í communities.
 Counsellors cover their region of responsibility with the help of members of their Auxiliary Boards (abms), who are appointed by the Counsellors.

 The honorary instructor for which was Mr Jagjeet Singh Sehgal, bbm, pbm who later became the Chairman of Singapore’s Central Sikh Gurdwara Board.